almorcrette/makers-learning-journey/week2/daily_goals_week2.md

 By the end of the weekend challenge:
 * Analyze and begin to evaluate spec code good practices, evidenced via
-* Apply classes isolation in unit tests using mocking, evidenced via
+* Apply classes isolation in unit tests using mocking, evidenced by having fully isolated classes in the tests for the Airport weekend challenge,
-* Consistently apply OO principles of SRP and encapsulation, evidenced via
+* Consistently apply OO principles of SRP and encapsulation, evidenced by having applied those principles on the Airport weekend challenge,

 ### Monday